 Leadership Overview

-PMI Portland has 4 executives leading key functions including strategy, operations, and member engagement.
+PMI Portland has 4 executives leading key functions including strategy, governance, and member engagement.

 Leadership Roles at PMI Portland